angular-schule/website-articles/blog/2021-12-rxjs-turn-signal/README.md

 ## Switching off the light

 We can now see that the signal comes to an end after at least 3 cycles and when we release the button.
-However, there's an tiny little edge case:
+However, there's an tiny edge case:
 When we press the button for longer than 3 cycles and then release it while the signal is active, the light stays on!
 We have interrupted the signal stream somewhere in the middle and no subsequent emission made the light go off.